Rapid and Reliable Quadruped Motion Planning with Omnidirectional Jumping: Kino-Dynamic Jump Optimization

 \section{Kino-Dynamic Jump Optimization}

-Kino-dynamic optimization simultaneously optimizes over the centroidal dynamics and the joint-level kinematics of the robot.
+Online jumping optimizations are formulated as kino-dynamic motion planning problems.
+Kino-dynamic optimization simultaneously optimizes over the centroidal dynamics and the joint-level kinematics of the robot~\cite{dai2014whole}.
 Such an optimization is well-suited for online 3D motions because the centroidal dynamics of the robot~\cite{orin2013centroidal} are both computationally simple to work with as well as expressive enough to produce diverse motions.
 The kinematic aspect of the formulation is important because it ensures collision avoidance with the environment.

 The centroidal dynamics of the robot can be described by state and control trajectories,

 where $\mathbf{r}\in\Real^3$ is the center of mass trajectory, $\mathbf{\dot{r}}\in\Real^3$ is the center of mass velocity trajectory, $\mathbf{h}\in\Real^3$ is the centroid angular momentum, and $\mathbf{c}\in\Real^{3n_{c}}$ and $\mathbf{f}\in\Real^{3n_{c}}$ are the contact locations and ground reaction forces at the $n_c$ contact points, respectively.
 The kinematic trajectory of the robot is given by